migueltorrescosta/obsidian-notes-old/_notes/Public/Tattoo.md

 ---
 tags: life
 ---

-If I were to ever get a tattoo, these could be cool motifs around it
+If I were to get a tattoo, these could be cool motifs around it

 ## Places
 1. 上海 ( The bund, Shaolin temple)